Most Canadians cannot believe that the federal government still allows wild animals to be poisoned – to suffer an excruciating death.

 Wildlife law enforcement officials have documented Compound 1080 poisoning of wolves on national forests in Central Idaho.
 In Grand Junction, Colorado, in just one incident, Compound 1080 killed approximately 30 pets and at least 35 birds.
 Because of the time lapse between ingesting this poison and the onset of sickness, as well as the incidence of secondary poisonings, the actual body count is likely much higher than can be documented.

-The findings of Predator Contol are supported in the Wolf Toxicant Use Records (2005 to 2010), acquired by Animal Alliance through Freedom of Information.
+The findings of Predator Control are supported in the Wolf Toxicant Use Records (2005 to 2010), acquired by Animal Alliance through Freedom of Information.
 The records showed that 146 wolves died from the poison.
 However many non-target species also died – 57 ravens, 34 coyotes, 8 red fox, 12 magpies, 2 dogs and 1 bald eagle.
 There was also an additional 150 incidents where baits were taken but no carcass was found – classified as “Outcome Unknown”.

 The Coyote Project provides information about non-lethal solutions to reduce conflicts between farm animals and wildlife.